-Individual bonus will be allocated managerially, considering the individual performance appraisal and the above-mentioned Reference Value.
+Individual bonus will be allocated managerially, considering the scorecard result, the overall individual performance appraisal and the above-mentioned Reference Value.

 At individual level it will be also considered the respect of provisions of law, Group's compliance rules, Company policies or Corporate values, Code of Conduct and the application of claw-back clauses, as legally enforceable.